pantrypoints/sp/content/en/research/countries/china/xi/chapter-15.md

 The key to adhering to and developing the great cause of socialism with Chinese characteristics lies in the party, and the key lies in administering the party strictly in an all-round way.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has started from the beginning of style building, firmly grasped political construction, which is the fundamental construction of the Party, and promoted the comprehensive and strict management of the Party with firm determination, tenacious will and unprecedented
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has started from the beginning of style building, firmly grasped political construction, which is the fundamental construction of the Party, and promoted the comprehensive and strict management of the Party with firm determination, tenacious will and unprecedented